berndruecker/customer-onboarding-camunda-8-springboot-extended/README.md

 This following stack is used:

-* Camunda Cloud
+* Camunda Platform 8
 * Java
 * Spring Boot

-# Under Construction Warning

-This example contains some workarounds for for features missing in Camunda Cloud (they are on the near term roadmap):
+There are some open todos for this example:

-* A custom form for the user task to approve customer orders is not yet designed, using the generic form in the tasklist
+* A custom form for the user task to approve customer orders (the generic form in the tasklist is used instead)
-* The project implements a bespoke DMN Worker because the DMN integration is not yet out-of-the-box
 * Automated unit tests are not yet implemented